darktable-org/rawspeed/src/librawspeed/README.md

 ### RawImage.mDitherScale
 This option will determine whether dither is applied when values are scaled to 16 bits.
 Dither is applied as a random value between "+-scalefactor/2".
-This will make it so that images with less number of bits/pixel doesn't have a big tendency for posterization, since values close to eachother will be spaced out a bit.
+This will make it so that images with less number of bits/pixel doesn't have a big tendency for posterization, since values close to each other will be spaced out a bit.

 Another way of putting it, is that if your camera saves 12 bit per pixel, when RawSpeed upscales this to 16 bits, the 4 "new" bits will be random instead of always the same value.